 In addressing the budget to actual variances, this section focuses generally on comparisons to the original approved budget.
-The "other supplementary information" on pages 122 through 127 reflects the original and final budgets as well as the actual results in more detail.
-Variances continue in inter-governmental revenues from COVID-19 and American Rescue related grants where budget and actual expenditures are in different years - based on extended timing to expend.
-Biggest variance is seen in Public Safety grants.
-FY2022 actual results reflect revenues that are \$219,713 less than the original budget.
-Property Taxes had a negative variance of \$532,419, income tax had a positive variance of \$1.6 million and other local taxes also had a positive variance of \$2.4 million.
-The FY2022 budget for income tax revenue is based upon an annual growth rate of 4% applied to tax year 2019 results based on returns filed.
-The FY2022 Budget reduced the income tax rate to 3.10%, which was effective on January 1, 2022.
-As the information on pages 128 and 129 shows, there are a variety of smaller offsetting variances; these were considered when developing the revenue budget for FY2023.
+The "other supplementary information" on pages 122 through 128 reflects the original and final budgets as well as the actual results in more detail.
+Variances continue in inter-governmental revenues.
+The COVID-19 American Rescue grant was budgeted in fiscal years 2022 and 2023 for \$22 million.
+However, actual expenditures continued in FY2024.
+Expenditures may continue through FY2027, the deadline for expending the funds.
+The FY2024 actual results reflect revenues that are \$5.0 million more than the adjusted budget.
+Property Taxes had a positive variance of \$259,703, income tax had a positive variance of \$2.8 million and other local taxes also had a negative variance of \$2.5 million.
+The FY2024 budget for income tax revenue is based upon an annual growth rate of 5.25% applied to tax year 2021 and based on returns filed.
+The FY2024 Budget maintained the income tax rate at 3.00%.
+As the information on pages 121 and 122 shows, there are a variety of smaller offsetting variances; these were considered when developing the revenue budget for FY2025.
 The County will continue to monitor closely the developments in property and income taxes, as these are such a significant component of funding.
-Given the economy, it is likely that the rate of growth in property taxes will be steady at approximately 3.5% annually.
+Given the economy, it is likely that the rate of growth in property taxes will be steady at approximately 3.0% annually.
 As for income taxes, the County will continue to budget based on its specific taxable income statistics, as provided by the State, rather than the State's distributions, which are based on State-wide cash flow.

 Expense variances fall into several categories.
 Just like the grant revenue variances, the related expenditures are also occurring in different years compared to budget.
 As with past years, the biggest variance is in personal services due to the high number of temporary vacancies for departments and elected officials.
-The FY2022 added over 64.75 positions, and includes 22 for the new emergency billing fund.
-The variance in personal services totals \$5 million, of which over \$4 million is in the Sheriff's Office.
-Savings also came from capitalized equipment, principally new and replacement vehicles with combined savings of over \$3.7 million - due to long lead time to receive order.
-Estimates for subsequent budgets will be reviewed considering these recurring positive variances.
+FY2024 added 44.25 positions and includes 19 for the emergency billing fund.

-While the County's financial situation is strong and sustainable, the County continues to take a conservative approach to revenue estimates, given the continued concern of the Federal and State budgets, and the general economy - continuing to focus on efficiency measures, both as a part of budget adoption, and throughout the operational year.
+While the County's financial situation is strong and sustainable, the County continues to take a conservative approach to revenue estimates, given the continued changes in the general economy.
+Focus on efficiency measures, both as a part of budget adoption, and throughout the operational year.
 The County continues to monitor expenditures and realigns savings to reserves to use on non-recurring costs - such as severe weather.
 Savings are not re-aligned to spend on recurring costs that carry future funding commitments.
 Instead, the savings can accrue to fund balance to fund future non-recurring costs, if needed.
 This reflects the County's disciplined approach to budgeting, including adherence to budgeted activities, judicious review of supplemental budget requests, use of an encumbrance-based approach, continued focus on efficiency and effectiveness, and prudent fiscal management at all levels.
 As part of the annual budget process, the County approves a multi-year operating budget and ensures that operating impacts from capital improvement projects are included.